Argentina stocks skid on global economy worries

 U.S. stocks continued their slide on Wednesday as the Bush administration backed away from its initial plan of using a $700 billion bailout to buy up bad mortgages.

-U.S. shares were also hit after the country's top electronics retailer, Best Buy (BBY.N: Cotización), warned the business climate was the worst in 40 years, adding to recent economic gloom.
+U.S. shares were also hit after the country's top electronics retailer, Best Buy (BBY.N), warned the business climate was the worst in 40 years, adding to recent economic gloom.

 Worries about the U.S. and world economies also spread to locally traded Argentine bonds, which fell by 1.8 percent on average, accumulating a loss of 5.8 percent so far in November.